Online Resources for Learning and Research

 Teachers: Be sure to check out the Primary Source Sets, which explore “a variety of topics related to Minnesota history and culture….Drawing online materials from libraries, archives, and museums across Minnesota, these sets use letters, photographs, advertisements, oral histories, postcards, newsletters, papers, speeches and more.
 Each set includes a topic overview, ten to twenty primary sources, links to related resources, and a teaching guide which includes classroom discussion questions and activities.”

-From art to STEM, this subject guide includes free web-based research materials from the federal government for elementary through high school students.
+From art to STEM, this Government Information for Children (GIC) subject guide includes free web-based research materials from the federal government for elementary through high school students.
 Check out “Ben's Guide” for insight to the workings of the U.S. Government.

 There is even information on how to cite government information sources for research papers.